yaydede/toolbox/docs/27-PrincipalCompAnalysis.md

 loadings <- Xpca$rotation
 ```

-Interestingly the signs of eigenvectors are flipped and opposites of what we calculated with `eigen()` above.
+The signs of eigenvectors are flipped and opposites of what we calculated with `eigen()` above.
+This is because the definition of an eigenbasis is ambiguous of sign.
 There are multiple discussions about the sign reversals in eignevectores.
-You can find them [here](https://stats.stackexchange.com/questions/154716/pca-eigenvectors-of-opposite-sign-and-not-being-able-to-compute-eigenvectors-wi) [@Kroll_2015] and [here](https://stackoverflow.com/questions/55076133/dont-know-why-eigen-gives-a-vectors-of-wrong-sign-and-the-loading-matrix-is-j) [@Wilks_2019]

-Visualize the order ...
+Let's visualize the order:

 ```r